Main Content

 Data Types: char | string

-Bands to read, specified as the comma-separated pair consisting of 'Bands' and 'all', a positive integer, or a vector of positive integers.
+Bands to read, specified as 'all', a positive integer, or a vector of positive integers.
 For example, if you specify the value 3, readgeoraster reads the third band in the file.
 Bands are returned in the specified order.

 Example: 'Bands',3